vardanmidha/18-10-onwards-Dsa/README.md

 The name would be specified of each question and will be placed in that particular topic folder.

 However if you don't find it in github check your written dsa notes once

+If in notes the questions aren't clear , you may also visit ' Take you forward website' and go to Striver's A-Z DSA sheet and check the solutions there.